nkanyang/data-process-cli/README.md

 ## How to use

-Type the name in the app to dispaly help:
+After install the app, you can type the name in the app to dispaly help:
 ```
 ➜  ~ data-process-cli
 Usage: data-process-cli [options] [command]